aconejos/klaunch/README.md

 ### CMAK configuration

-- `http://localhost:9000/addCluster` CMAK is configured to connect to the Kafka cluster using the following properties as showed on the image below:
+- `http://localhost:9000/addCluster` CMAK is configured to connect to the Kafka cluster using the following properties as showed on the image below and save changes.

 ```
-cluster name: kafka-connect
+Cluster Name: kafka-connect
 Cluster Zookeeper Hosts: zookeeper1
 ```